Overview of CSS Layout

 CSS Float Options

 CSS Floating value modifies the behavior of an element that follows a normal flow.
-The element is moved either to the left or to the right and is removed from the normal flow.
-It’s surrounding content then floats around the floated element.
+The element actively moves to the left or right and gets removed from the normal flow.
+Its surrounding content then floats around the floated element.

 The CSS Float property has four possible values listed as follows: